CSX 3Q railroad profit jumps 32% as volume grows 3%

 The railroad is also dealing with supply chain problems that have been delaying shipments nationwide because of the backlog at ports and a shortage of truck drivers to deliver containers of goods to their final destinations.

-“We are committed to helping our customers overcome current supply chain constraints and will continue to take action in order to keep our network fluid and design new solutions that enable the delivery of critical goods to millions of Americans,” CSX CEO Jim Foote said.
+“We are committed to helping our customers overcome the current supply chain challenges,” CSX CEO Jim Foote said.

+The railroad has taken a number of steps to keep freight moving even though the shipping system overall remains clogged.
+For instance, CSX has created 13 overflow railyards to help store some of the shipping containers that are waiting to be delivered to warehouses and unloaded.

+Foote said the railroad is still having trouble hiring enough workers — just as many businesses are — which is limiting how much freight CSX can handle.

 CSX is one of the nation's largest railroads, and it operates more than 21,000 miles (34,000 kilometers) of track in 23 Eastern states and two Canadian provinces.

-Shares in CSX Corp. were up about 3% in after-hours trading following the release of the earnings report.
+Shares in CSX Corp. were up nearly 3% in after-hours trading following the release of the earnings report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.